Most Effective Products

 Norway Rat Control: How To Get Rid of Norway Rats

-Nothing can frighten a homeowner or business owner more than the sight of a rat scurrying around indoors.
-One such rodent is the disgusting Norway rat, which is prevalent across the United States but is most concentrated around the coastal areas.
+Nothing can frighten a homeowner or business owner more than seeing a rat scurrying around indoors.
+One such rodent is the disgusting Norway rat, prevalent across the United States but most concentrated around the coastal areas.

-Norway Rats are also known as sewer rats and are large, burrowing rodents larger than another common rat known as the Roof Rat.
-These rats can be a particularly major pest to have in the home as they are insatiable eaters that will gnaw non-stop and cause significant damage to structures.
+Norway rats, also known as sewer rats, are large, burrowing rodents larger than another common rat, the Roof Rat.
+These rats can be a particularly major pest to have in the home as they are insatiable eaters that will gnaw nonstop and cause significant damage to structures.

-Norway Rats are also known to spread troubling diseases such as plague, jaundice, rat-bite fever, and others.
-In addition, Norway Rats can contaminate food and introduce fleas into a home.
-Norway rats also can create large litters that can get very out of control if there is no intervention.
+Norway rats also spread troubling diseases such as plague, jaundice, rat-bite fever, and others.
+They can also contaminate food and introduce fleas into a home.
+They can also create a large litter that can get out of control without intervention.

-If you have Norway rats invading your home, control measures should be a top priority.
-By following our DIY guide below, you will be equipped with all the expert knowledge and product recommendations you need to eliminate these rodents.
+If Norway rats are invading your home, control measures should be a top priority.
+Our DIY guide below will equip you with all the expert knowledge and product recommendations you need to eliminate these rodents.

 Identification

-Before you can carry out a treatment approach, it is important to properly identify the invading rodent as a Norway Rat.
-Misidentification may result in using the wrong treatment methods which will be ineffective, and as a result, be a waste of your time and money.
-Here are some traits to watch out for to correctly identify the Norway Rat.
+Before you can carry out a treatment approach, it is important to properly identify the invading rodent as a Norway rat.
+Misidentification may result in using the wrong treatment methods, which will be ineffective and, as a result, be a waste of your time and money.
+Here are some traits to recognize to identify the Norway rat correctly.

-• Norway rats also weigh between 7 to 18 ounces and reach lengths of about 16 inches – their tails alone may measure more than 8 inches.
+• Norway rats also weigh between 7 and 18 ounces and reach lengths of about 16 inches—their tails alone may measure more than 8 inches.

-• Norway Rats are incredibly damaging to structures.
-They can chew their way into walls, bite into water pipes and electrical wiring (which might even create house fires).
-They can also bring along fleas and ticks that can be transferred on to pets, and they also serious health hazards to humans.
+• Norway rats are incredibly damaging to structures.
+They can chew their way into walls and bite into water pipes and electrical wiring (which might even create house fires).
+They can also bring fleas and ticks that can be transferred onto pets and are also serious health hazards to humans.

-Use the description and image above to help you with proper identification of Norway Rats, if you are not totally sure, contact us and we will try to assist you in identifying your rodent problem.
+Use the description and image above to help you properly identify Norway rats.
+If you are not totally sure, contact us, and we will try to assist you in identifying your rodent problem.

 Inspection

-Once you have properly identified the rodent invasion to be Norway Rats, you can then move forward with an inspection to find out their harborage areas and to get an idea of where they are active as well as the severity of the infestation.
+Once you have properly identified the rodent invasion as Norway rats, you can proceed with an inspection to determine their harborage areas, where they are active, and the severity of the infestation.

 Where To Inspect

 Start your inspection indoors.
 Search inside kitchens, garages, attics, and basements.
-In the kitchen search behind and around appliances, in floor level cabinets, pantries, and where food goods are stored.
-Although Norway Rats will mainly stay and will be found close the ground at floor level, inspect attics and basements, search behind clutter and storage items look around baseboards.
+In the kitchen, search behind and around appliances, floor-level cabinets, pantries, and where food goods are stored.
+Although Norway rats will mainly stay and be found close to the ground at floor level, inspect attics and basements, search behind clutter and storage items, and look around baseboards.

 To find rats in garages, move clutter and storage items around, search at floor level in baseboards and possible entry points into the home.

-Outdoors, search in your front lawn and in your backyard, search around yard debris, leaf litter, woodpiles, logs, rocks, and all around your property.
+Outdoors, search your front lawn and backyard for yard debris, leaf litter, woodpiles, logs, rocks, and other debris all around your property.

 What To Look For

-You're looking for signs of Norway Rat activity.
-This means looking for feces (which will be 3/4 of an inch long and will have blunt ends) smear marks, chewed openings, foul odors (like urine), fur, and the rodents themselves.
+You're looking for signs of Norway rat activity.
+This means looking for feces (which will be 3/4 of an inch long and have blunt ends), smear marks, chewed openings, foul odors (like urine), fur, and the rodents themselves.
 In the kitchen, look for food packaging that has been chewed or tampered with.

 Look along baseboards.
-Are there any greasy marks in the baseboards that might also have fur?
+Are there any greasy marks on the baseboards that might also have fur?
 These are smear marks.
-At ground level and inside cabinets, shelves, and pantries, look for chewed openings or small openings where Norway Rats are using to travel.
-At night, listen carefully for chewing sounds or general sounds around your home.
+At ground level and inside cabinets, shelves, and pantries, look for chewed openings or small openings where Norway rats are used to travel.
+Listen carefully for chewing or general sounds around your home at night.
 And finally, look for droppings in all of these areas, if you find droppings this is a clear indication that you have Norway Rats.

-Outdoors look for holes or burrows close to the foundation of the structure.
-Look for these burrows under yard debris, like leaf litter, woodpiles, logs, rocks, and under general clutter.
-If you have tall grass look for runways where the grass, vegetation, and mulch has been compacted down.
-These are runways that the rats are using to move in your property.
+Outdoors, look for holes or burrows close to the foundation of the structure.
+Look for these burrows under yard debris, like leaf litter, woodpiles, logs, rocks, and general clutter.
+If you have tall grass, look for runways where the grass, vegetation, and mulch have been compacted down.
+These are runways that the rats are using to move into your property.

-If you have found any of these signs of activity, both inside and outside of your property, take note of the places where you found them as this where you will focus your bait and trap treatment.
+If you have found any of these signs of activity inside and outside your property, take note of where you found them, as this is where you will focus your bait and trap treatment.

 Treatment

-Once you have confirmed Norway Rat activity it is time to begin treatment.
-Remember to read all product labels and follow the application instructions on these labels and stay safe by wearing personal protective equipment (PPE).
+Once you have confirmed Norway rat activity, it is time to begin treatment.
+Remember to read all product labels, follow the application instructions on these labels, and wear personal protective equipment (PPE) to stay safe.

-Norway rats enter the structure from the outside, and might even be living outdoors and simply venturing inside your home, so start treatment outdoors using the Solutions Rodent Bait Stations and Eratication Rodent Bait.
-Indoors we recommend setting snap traps and glue boards to capture and kill invading Norway Rats.
+Norway rats enter the structure from the outside, and might even be living outdoors and simply venturing inside your home, so start treatment outdoors using the Solutions Rodent Bait Stations and Warfare Rodent Bait.
+We recommend setting snap traps and glue boards to capture and kill invading Norway rats.

 aegis rp rodent bait station norway rat treatment

-Eratication Rodent Bait Blocks are rodenticide blocks that mimic food but are actually poison.
-They have a unique bait matrix that will entice to feed again and again on the bait until it kills them.
+Warfare Rodent Bait Blocks are rodenticide blocks that mimic food but are poisonous.
+They have a unique bait matrix that will entice them to feed on the bait repeatedly until it kills them.
 These blocks should be placed in Solutions Rodent Bait Stations.
-The Solutions Rodent Bait Stations are tamper-proof bait stations that will be used to protect the Eratication Bait Blocks from the weather and from non-targeted wildlife or pets and children.
+The Solutions Rodent Bait Stations are tamper-proof bait stations that protect the Warfare Bait Blocks from the weather and non-targeted wildlife, pets, and children.

-Before handling any of these products make sure to wear gloves, safety glasses, and a face mask.
-This is to prevent the rats from smelling your scent on these products which will create bait shyness and might avoid it if they smell your scent on the products.
+Before handling these products, wear gloves, safety glasses, and a face mask.
+This will prevent the rats from smelling your scent on them, which will create bait shyness, and they might avoid it if they smell your scent.

 Start by opening the bait station with the key that comes with the product.
-Next, insert three Eratication Rodent Bait Blocks on the metal rods found inside the stations, and then close the bait stations.
-Place the bait station next to a burrow or in areas where you found rat activity.
+Next, four Warfare Rodent Bait Blocks were placed on the metal rods inside the stations, and then the bait stations were closed.
+Place the bait station next to a burrow or where you found rat activity.

-Use 2 bait stations along with 6 bait blocks in each station.
+Use 2 bait stations and 6 bait blocks in each station.
 Separate each bait station by at least 15 to 30 feet.
-If you're dealing with a severe infestation we recommend using more bait stations and more bait blocks.
+If you're dealing with a severe infestation, we recommend using more bait stations and more bait blocks.

-Check the stations often and make sure to replace any bait blocks that have been tampered with.
-If any bait block is chewed or partly eaten you will need to replace it with new bait blocks.
+Check the stations often and replace any tampered with bait blocks.
+If any bait block is chewed or partly eaten, you will need to replace it with new bait blocks.
 Keep replacing bait blocks until there is no longer feeding activity inside the bait stations.

 norway rats snap-e rat traps treatment

-Once you have laid out bait outdoors, you can then move indoors and place down traps.
-It is better to trap indoors and bait outdoors to lessen the risk of an indoor rat consuming lethal bait and then dying somewhere indoors that is hard to get to to retrieve the dead rat.
-This is why we suggest using either a glue trap like Stick Em Rat Glue Trays or Solutions Easy Set Rat Traps.
+Once you have laid out bait outdoors, you can move indoors and place traps.
+It is better to trap indoors and bait outdoors to lessen the risk of an indoor rat consuming lethal bait and then dying somewhere indoors that is hard to reach to retrieve the dead rat.
+This is why we suggest using either a glue or snap trap like the Solutions Easy Set Rat Traps.

-Before using these glue trays and rat traps, make sure to wear gloves, safety glasses, and a face mask.
-This is necessary to prevent from leaving your scent on the traps which might discourage rats from interacting with the traps.
+Before using these glue trays and rat traps, wear gloves, safety glasses, and a face mask.
+This is necessary to prevent leaving your scent on the traps, which might discourage rats from interacting with the traps.

 Placing Rat Trap

-Make sure to place the glue tray near entry points in garages, basements, or attics next to baseboards and against walls, as rodents commonly travel alongside walls.
+Place the glue tray near entry points in garages, basements, or attics next to baseboards and against walls, as rodents commonly travel alongside walls.
 For snap traps, make sure the trigger (or the part that will activate the trap) is closest to the wall.
-Place a pea-sized drop of peanut butter in the middle of the trigger, to force the rats to make contact with the trap.
+Place a pea-sized drop of peanut butter in the middle of the trigger to force the rats to make contact with the trap.

-• Trap Placement In Basements: Similar to attics, placing traps in the basement will depend on observing active areas where the Norway rats have left evidence such as smudges, gnaw marks, droppings and hair.
+• Trap Placement In Basements: Similar to attics, trap placement in the basement will depend on observing active areas where the Norway rats have left evidence, such as smudges, gnaw marks, droppings, and hair.
 Key areas will be along walls, crawl spaces, narrow spaces between furniture or boxes, etc.

 Prevention